 Although product labels can be confusing, if not downright misleading, there are some 3rd-party certifications that can serve as excellent indications of the sustainability of a product.
 These 3rd party certifications, such as Fair Trade for luxury food products, ENERGY STAR for electrical appliances and products, or Rainforest Alliance for pretty much anything, indicate that the product meets certain requirements, such as low environmental impact in production, fair treatment of the laborers involved, and low energy requirements for the product in use.
+The organizations behind these certifications research the virtues of the product so you don’t have to.
 When making a purchase, find out if the product has any certifications and then take a few moments to look up what the certification says about the product.

 4. From a B Corp Company?

 According to the B Corp website, “B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.”
 Similar to buying products with 3rd Party certifications, buying from a B Corp company ensures that the company behind the product meets standards of excellence in both social and environmental sustainability.
 Click here to read the B Corp “Declaration of Interdependence”.

 When buying something responsibly, it is always important to consider what you will do with a product when you are done with it.
 Try to choose products that will result in the least amount of both material and energy waste.
 For example, a reusable water bottle is better than a plastic water bottle – even though the plastic bottle can be recycled – since the recycling process itself if energy intensive.
 A general rule to follow is to buy (when possible) reusable and long-lasting products over recyclable/compostable, and to only buy items that must be land-filled when other options are either unreasonable or nonexistent.